News Main Page

 Email A Friend

-California Division of Workers Compensation Posts Additional Adjustments to Official Medical Fee Schedule, Hospital Outpatient Departments and Ambulatory Surgical Centers
+California Division of Workers’ Compensation Posts Additional Adjustments to Official Medical Fee Schedule for Pathology and Clinical Laboratory

 |California Workers’ Compensation Coronavirus Claim Count Now Exceeds 50,000|